-Frankly, I really like the Honeywell HPA100 air purifier, but it’s somehow outdated, at least when speaking of design.
+Frankly said, I really like the Honeywell HPA100 air purifier but it is somehow outdated, or at least when it comes to the matter of design.
 On the other hand, the Blueair 411 Auto is a modern air purifier with an innovative design and a few exciting features.

-Apart from the design, the Blueair 411 Auto has an air quality sensor, it’s extremely low electricity consumer, uses a washable pre-filter, and made outstanding results in performance tests.
-All these facts are why I choose the Blueair 411 Auto as a better buying option and my absolute recommendation over the Honeywell HPA100.
+Apart from the design, the Blueair 411 Auto has an air quality sensor, is extremely low in electricity consumption, uses a washable pre-filter, and has made outstanding results in performance tests.
+All these facts are the reasons why I chose the Blueair 411 Auto as a better buying option and my absolute recommendation over the Honeywell HPA100.

 If you have questions about these two air purifiers, please use the comment box below the article.